 No person under the age of 18 years will be permitted to play the gaming machines.

 Children may be allowed into the Club only when accompanied by their parent or guardian who will be responsible for their good behaviour at all times.
 They may not leave the child/children unattended at any time.

-Children under the age of 14 years will be allowed in the lounge bar area until 9pm subject to parental supervision.
+Children under the age of 14 years will be allowed in the lounge bar until 8pm subject to parental supervision.

 Children must not sit at or adjacent to the bar area in either the hall or lounge bar.